genepi-freiburg/metaGWASmanager/README.md

 ## **Phase 4 - SA: Perform Associations Analysis**
-To initiate this step, SAs should have received the approval from CA and they must have prepared the genetic information.
+To initiate this step, SAs should have received the approval from CA. First SAs prepared the genetic information according to the CAs guidelines.

 For both association tools (*PLINK 2.0* and *regenie*, specially for *regenie*-step2) imputed genetic data (chunked by chromosome) in *.bgen* format v1.2 with 8 bits encoding is required.
 SAs can easily convert the imputed data to *.bgen* format using the provided ***vcf_to_bgen.sh*** script, inside the *pheno_generation* folder or by running the following commands on Linux: